Kevin Harlan: Biography

 In 1982, right out of college, at age 22, Harlan became the TV and radio voice of the NBA's Kansas City Kings (now the Sacramento Kings).
-He was then a basketball announcer for his alma mater, the University of Kansas, for one year, then went on to call games for the NFL's Kansas City Chiefs from 1985–93 after several years hosting and producing surrounding pre-game and post-game programming while still in college.
+He was then a basketball announcer for his alma mater, the University of Kansas, for one year, then went on to call games for the NFL's Kansas City Chiefs from 1985 to 1993 after several years hosting and producing surrounding pre-game and post-game programming while still in college.
 Harlan also split time with the University of Missouri (1986–89) calling football and basketball games, and worked as the play-by-play voice of the NBA's Minnesota Timberwolves for nine seasons (1989–98).
-On the network level, Harlan called NFL football for NBC in 1991, college football for ESPN in 1992–93, NFL for Fox from 1994–97, and joined Turner Sports in 1996 to broadcast NBA playoff games (he would begin calling games throughout the entire season in 1997, which he continues to do to this day).
-Harlan broadcast his first NBA All Star game for TNT in 2022, as well the Western Conference Finals.
-He began working for CBS in 1998 after four years at FOX..
+On the network level, Harlan called NFL football for NBC in 1991, college football for ESPN in 1992–93, NFL for Fox from 1994 to 1997, and joined Turner Sports in 1996 to broadcast NBA playoff games (he would begin calling games throughout the entire season in 1997, which he continues to do to this day).
+Harlan broadcast his first NBA All Star game for TNT in 2022, as well as the Western and Eastern Conference Finals.
+He has been the longest running NBA play by play announcer for TNT in their 39-year history broadcasting the NBA.
+He has broadcast more NBA games for TNT than any other announcer.
+He began working for CBS in 1998 after four years at FOX.
+Following TNT's loss of NBA rights, Harlan will join Prime Video.

 In addition, Harlan has called Jacksonville Jaguars, Chicago Bears, and Green Bay Packers preseason games; boxing for Mike Tyson vs. Buster Mathis Jr. in 1995; basketball games during the now-defunct Goodwill Games, which were owned by Time Warner; college sports on ESPN; and several bowl games during college football seasons.
 Harlan has also lent his voice on the NBA 2K video game series since 2005.

 In 2017, Harlan was voted by his peers as National Sportscaster of the Year by the NSMA.
 He again was voted National Sportscaster of the Year by the NSMA in 2019.
 He was also named 2019 National Sportscaster of the Year by The Athletic.
 In September 2019 Harlan was inducted into the Notre Dame Academy High School Hall of Fame (the former Premontre HS he attended in Green Bay, Wisconsin).
+He was again voted National Sportscaster of the Year in 2023.

 Notable calls

 Harlan has a history of injecting humor into situations during games whenever he can, in addition to being able to dramatize even mundane moments not related to the game itself.
 These include:

-May 12, 2008 – Harlan was calling the 2008 Eastern Conference Semifinals featuring the Boston Celtics and the Cleveland Cavaliers, when Cavaliers superstar LeBron James drove to the basket and dunked as Celtics forward Kevin Garnett was rotating unsuccessfully to help on the drive.
-Harlan's call of the play:

-Harlan: Garnett comes out on LeBron.
-Now they switch and here's Pierce again...a Smith screen.
-Posey will defend...OHHHHHH!
-LEBRON JAMES WITH NO REGARD FOR HUMAN LIFE!
+March 13, 1999 - Working his first NCAA Tournament for CBS, Harlan was assigned first and second round games in the West Region, played in Seattle.
+Assigned to the region was then unknown Gonzaga University, a 10-seed.
+After upsetting Stanford, a 2-seed, in the second round, he exclaimed: "For little Gonzaga University, dreams do come true!"